 Prof. Elton specializes in Roman and Late Roman political and military history, and the regions of Cilicia and Isauria in southern Turkey.

 He has participated in a number of archaeological projects, most recently running a multi-period interdisciplinary survey in the

 Valley near Alahan, and providing advice about best practice for the archaeology of the BTC pipeline.

 Prof. Elton has been a member of the Department of Ancient History & Classics since 2006 and has taught courses on the Trojan War, the history of the Roman world (including a number of upper-year courses focusing on the Late Roman Empire in the East), ancient warfare, Anglo-Saxon England and Latin.

 Prior to his arrival at Trent, Hugh taught at a number of American Universities since 1993, and from 2001 through 2006 served as Director of the British Institute at Ankara (2001-2006).

-In 2012-13, Prof. Elton will not be teaching for the Department, because he will be on sabbatical.
+In 2013-14, Prof. Elton will be teaching the following course for the Department:

 H. ELTON.
 In Press.
 "Late Roman Churches in the Göksu Valley," in Rough Cilicia: New Archaeological and Historical Approaches, eds.
 M. Hoff and R. Townsend, New Haven, pp. 225-238.